constellation-daq/Constellation/docs/operator_guide/index.md

 * Finally, the **How-To Guides** provide concise answers on how to achieve a specific goal, such as the implementation of a new satellite, or the extension of a satellite with custom commands.

-Throughout this guide, buttons of graphical user interfaces will be displayed as {bdg-primary}`Buttons`, configuration parameters typeset as `parameter_name` and states of satellites or the entire Constellation denominated e.g. by {bdg-secondary}`ORBIT`.
+Throughout this guide, buttons of graphical user interfaces will be displayed as {bdg-primary}`Buttons`, configuration parameters and commands typeset as inline code such as `parameter_name`, and states of satellites or the entire Constellation will be denominated e.g. by {bdg-secondary}`ORBIT`.

 ```{warning}
 This software framework is still under construction and no stable version has been released yet.